luciusmagn/magnusi.tech/posts/huoh.md

 The stars are shining bright as winter stars are wont to do and shimmer silently.
 In his current state, they are far and yet look very close.
 He tries to reach them, but he can't.
 In his eyes, the stars move and shift, from side to side, some appear to brighten up, other dim down.
-Constelations are twisting and turning.
+Constellations are twisting and turning.
 The sky comes to life.

 If he weren't so out of it, maybe he would've stopped to consider, if this is not the constellations playing out their stories.
 A recording of history made by ancient men, forever encoded in the stars